hydronics2/COVID-19-Airflow-Sensor-DegreeC/README.md

 #### This sensor was abandoned because there is a 1-2 second delay in sensor-airflow output...
 The sensor also outputs a saw-tooth data stream... that is, it doesn't respond quickly to actual airflow volumes but slowly floats to a correct value.
-An ongoing airflow sensor is here: [AFH55M12](https://github.com/hydronics2/COVID-19-Airflow-Sensor-AFH55M12)
+An ongoing airflow sensor project is here: [AFH55M12](https://github.com/hydronics2/COVID-19-Airflow-Sensor-AFH55M12)

 # Airflow - DegreeC Controls Sensor